Website & blogs © Louis Kraft 2013-2020

 The answer is simply that it is key to all of our lives.

-For me, the clock is ticking in overtime.
+For me, the clock is ticking at lightning speed.

 I have work to complete …